 (b) A deputy shall be elected for each Synod member.

 (6) If a Synod member relinquishes his position, his deputy shall take his place.
-The resultant vacancy shall be filled by election at the next Congregational meeting.
+The resultant vacancy shall be filled by election at the next General Meeting.
 This shall also apply where there is no existing deputy.

-(7) Synod members and their deputies are determined according to the number of votes that are cast in their favour and whenever a vacancy occurs they shall move up in that sequence too.
+(7) Synod members and their deputies are determined according to the number of votes that are cast in their favour and whenever a vacancy occurs, they shall move up in that sequence too.

 (8) If an elected Synod member is elected to Church Council, his deputy shall become Synod member.
 Section 3(7) shall apply accordingly.

-(9) If a member appointed in terms of section 32(1) (e) of the Constitution of ELCSA (N-T) is elected to Church Council, Church Council may appoint another person.
+(9) If a member appointed in terms of Section 32(1) (e) of the Constitution of ELCSA (N-T) is elected to Church Council, Church Council may appoint another person.

 Section 4 Election of Ordained Members of Synod

-(1) The number of ordained Synod members per circuit is determined by the election entitlement for each circuit.
+(1) The number of ordained Synod members per Circuit is determined by the election entitlement for each Circuit.

-(2) The election is held by the Pastor’s Convention of each circuit before Synod.
+(2) The election is held by the Pastors’ Convention of each Circuit before Synod.

-(3) Sections 3(7), 3(8) and 3(9) shall apply.
+(3) Section 3(7) to(9) shall apply.

 Section 5 Commencement Date